orhannurkan/Flask_server_in_Jupyter/README.md

 - Then open client.ipynb file and run all

-- To see different answers from the server file run this lines
+- To see different answers from the server file run these lines

 ```python
 response = requests.get('http://127.0.0.1:5000/predict',timeout=3)